For a list of the Historical Awards up to the end of 2024 click here

 6

-President’s Award: Winner William Woodhouse
+President’s Award: Winner Tania Gregg

 The President’s Award is selected by the President and awarded to a Club member who has made an outstanding contribution to the administration and/or development of the Club.